irgroup/Reanimator/README.md

 # Installation Guide

-This guide will walk you through setting up the **cord19plus** project using Docker and Docker Compose with NVIDIA GPU capabilities.
+This guide will walk you through setting up the **Reanimator** project using Docker and Docker Compose with NVIDIA GPU capabilities.
 If you do not have an NVIDIA GPU, alternative instructions are provided.

 ---